-Section II discusses how the aggregation process may affect the behavioral anomalies as they become visible on the macro-level of society.
+Section 2 discusses how the aggregation process in general may affect the behavioral anomalies as they become visible on the macro-level of society.
 The following section lists various ways in which the aggregation process can be captured.
-Section IV outlines how competitive forces, and the effort to protect against them, affect aggregate anomalies, suggesting a new and possibly fruitful field of research.
-Section V concludes.
+Section 4 outlines how competitive forces, and the effort to protect against them, affect aggregate anomalies, suggesting a new and possibly fruitful field of research.
+Section 5 concludes.

-II.
-Aggregating individual behavioral anomalies
+2 Aggregating individual behavioral anomalies

-Behavioral anomalies have been studied and identified in the laboratory6.
-Certainly, many anomalies have also been found in real life (see DellaVigna 2009; Russo and Schoemaker 1989; Samuelson and Zeckhauser 1988).
+Behavioral anomalies have been studied and identified in the laboratory.5 Certainly, many anomalies have also been found in real life (see DellaVigna 2009, Russo and Schoemaker 1989, Samuelson and Zeckhauser 1988).
 However, the major emphasis has been to analyze in more and more detail the exact nature of behavioral anomalies under closely controlled conditions, i.e., in the lab.
 In this effort, the social science nature of economics has been partly pushed into the background and is at times even disregarded.
-While the behavior of individuals and the different psychological channels are important for understanding what happens on the macro-economic level7, they should not be considered the unique goal of economic inquiry.
+While the behavior of individuals and the different psychological channels are important for understanding what happens on the macro-economic level,6 they should not be considered the unique goal of economic inquiry.
 This is different in psychology (perhaps except social psychology).
-The adoption of a technique typical for psychology, namely experiments with individuals in the laboratory, tends to seduce psychological economists to also remain on the individual level.
-However, since individual anomalies may not translate one-to-one on the macro-level, it is reasonable to assume that much can be gained by shifting the focus to the aggregation process.
+The adoption of a technique typical for psychology, namely experiments with individuals in the laboratory, tends to seduce psychological anomalies may not translate one-to-one on the macro-level, it is reasonable to assume that much can be gained by shifting the focus to the aggregation process.
 This will allow drawing policy conclusions on the institutional level.